Skip to main content

 The GitHub integration enables automatic deployments of the app from a GitHub repository.
 Every push to the repository will trigger a new build of the app.
 Depending on the branch of the commit, the build will be deployed to different timelines.

-Apps will generally be linked to a GitHub repository on creation.
+Apps are linked to a GitHub repository during creation.
 However, it is possible to unlink the repository after creation, and optionally link it to a new GitHub repository.
 This can be done from the app settings page.

 Only accounts that have been authorized with the Deno Deploy GitHub app will be visible in the GitHub repository dropdown.
-You can authorize new orgs or repos by clicking the "+ Add another GitHub account" button in the user or organization dropdown, or the "Configure GitHub app permissions" button in the repository dropdown.
+You can authorize new organizations or repositories by clicking the "+ Add another GitHub account" button in the user or organization dropdown, or the "Configure GitHub app permissions" button in the repository dropdown.
 This will redirect you to GitHub to authorize the Deno Deploy GitHub app with the selected GitHub account or organization.
-After authorizing, you will be redirected back to the app settings page, where you can select the new GitHub repository.
+After authorization, you will be redirected back to the app settings page, where you can select the newly authorized GitHub repository.

 Did you find what you needed?